elysia090/Lab/docs/StoryD.md

 	•	content: base/head/manual
 	•	meta: base/head/manual (manual MAY provide helpers such as union of tags/entities)
 	•	order: base/head/manual (manual allows chapter_id + order_key)
-20.8.4 If many order conflicts exist, UI SHOULD propose merge then rebalance as a one-click follow-up action.
+20.8.4 If many order conflicts exist, UI SHOULD propose “merge then rebalance” as a one-click follow-up action.
-20.8.5 The UI MUST display a stable line-based diff for body_md (LF normalized).
+20.8.5 UI MUST display a stable line-based diff for body_md (LF normalized).

 20.9 Network and caching rules (normative)
-20.9.1 The UI MUST communicate with the server using fetch() to same-origin endpoints only.
+20.9.1 UI MUST communicate with the server using fetch() to same-origin endpoints only.
-20.9.2 The UI MUST NOT store authentication tokens in localStorage.
+20.9.2 UI MUST NOT store authentication tokens in localStorage.
-20.9.3 The UI MUST support cookie-based sessions (HttpOnly, SameSite=Lax or Strict).
+20.9.3 UI MUST support cookie-based sessions (HttpOnly, SameSite=Lax or Strict).
-20.9.4 The server SHOULD set Cache-Control for /ui/assets/* to immutable with a long max-age if filenames are content-hashed by the build.
+20.9.4 Server SHOULD set Cache-Control for /ui/assets/* to immutable with long max-age if filenames are content-hashed.
-20.9.5 The server MUST set Cache-Control: no-store for API responses that contain sensitive data (users, ACL, audit, auth/me).
+20.9.5 Server MUST set Cache-Control: no-store for API responses that contain sensitive data (users, ACL, audit, auth/me).

 20.10 Accessibility and keyboard (required)
-20.10.1 The UI MUST be usable with keyboard-only navigation for core flows (read, edit, MR resolve, merge).
+20.10.1 UI MUST be usable with keyboard-only navigation for core flows (read, edit, MR resolve, merge).
-20.10.2 The UI MUST include visible focus indicators.
+20.10.2 UI MUST include visible focus indicators.
-20.10.3 The UI SHOULD provide shortcuts at minimum:
-	•	next/prev scene in reading view
-	•	open search within chapter
-	•	commit current draft (when authorized)

 	21. Auth, RBAC, Audit (Server-side)
 21.1 Local auth
 21.1.1 MUST support local authentication (no external IdP required).